clojurephant/clojurephant/docs/new-gradle.md

 dependencies {
   implementation 'org.clojure:clojure:1.10.1'

-  // due to how clojure.test is executed, an explicit JUnit 4 dependency is needed testImplementation 'junit:junit:4.13.1'
+  // due to how clojure.test is executed, a JUnit test engine (Jovial) is needed testRuntimeOnly 'org.ajoberstar:jovial:0.3.0'

   // due to the way Gradle's REPL is started, if you need tools.namespace, you must be on 0.3+ devImplementation 'org.clojure:tools.namespace:1.1.0' }

+// due to how clojure.test is executed, the JUnit platform is needed tasks.withType(Test) {
+  useJUnitPlatform()
+}

 ```

 Also see [Gradle's Declaring Dependencies](https://docs.gradle.org/current/userguide/declaring_dependencies.html)